dipu-ray/dipu-ray/README.md

 <h1 align="center">👋 Hello, I'm Dipu Ray!</h1>

 Welcome to my GitHub profile!
 I'm a dedicated student of <b>Computer Science and Engineering (CSE)</b> with a passion for diving into the realms of code, technology, and creativity.
 I love turning ideas into reality, solving complex problems, and building robust applications.
-Here’s a snapshot of my journey so far.
+Here’s a snapshot of my journey so far. us.

 ---